Aging will one day visit us all.

 The following pits Renuvion against lasers to determine which one is most successful and cost-effective at giving you age-defying skin.

 J-Plasma is an amazing technology straight out of a sci-fi movie.
-Scientists figured out that if you take radiofrequency energy and pass through it a concentrated stream of helium energy, a helium plasma energy results.
-Often described as the fourth state of matter (following liquid, solid, and gas), the helium plasma emitted by the hand-held Renuvion device heats-up your skin and the underlying tissue.
+Scientists figured out that if you take radiofrequency energy and pass through it a concentrated stream of helium energy, helium plasma energy results.
+Often described as the fourth state of matter (following liquid, solid, and gas), the helium plasma emitted by the hand-held Renuvion device heats up your skin and the underlying tissue.

-How is Renuvion Different Than Laser Resurfacing Treatments?
+How is Renuvion SkinTightening Different Than Laser Resurfacing Treatments?

-Like Renuvion, lasers heat the tissues at the treatment area, which creates the intended tightening effect.
+Like Renuvion, lasers heat the tissues in the treatment area, which creates the intended tightening effect.

 The Battle: J-Plasma Over Laser Cosmetics